-July is National Hot Dog Month, but I seriously think it should be a National Hot Dog Season.
+July may be National Hot Dog month, but I seriously think it should be a National Hot Dog Season.
 The guys in our house love hot dogs, so many of our summer cookouts involve a package of hot dogs.
 Open them up, thrown on the grill…easy!

 In honor of National Hot Dog Month, I decided to do something that I’ve never done before.
 I combined my love of Tex-Mex food (more specifically fajitas), with my families love of hot dogs.
 I wasn’t entirely sure if it would work, but it did and I gotta say that I now have a favorite way of enjoying one of America’s favorite grilled foods.

 Here’s how I made them:

 To start, I wanted an assortment of colorful bell peppers and a few onions.
 I bought green, red, orange, and yellow peppers.
 You certainly don’t have to have all the different colors of peppers, but I always try to have at least a red and green.